Big crowd at a music festival Louisville KY

-Did you know hearing loss from noise exposure is 100 percent preventable?
-Approximately 5.2 million adolescents ages 6-19 have hearing loss induced by excessive noise exposure.
-Noise exposure has increased primarily from early exposure to loud level sounds from MP3, gaming systems and the like.
+Did you know hearing loss from noise exposure is 100% preventable?
+Approximately 5.2 million adolescents ages 6-19 have hearing loss induced by excessive noise exposure, according to the Centers for Disease Control and Prevention.
+Noise exposure has increased primarily from early exposure to loud level sounds from music, gaming systems and the like.

 How do I protect my ears?

 • Increase the distance from the noise source to your ears, or walk away.
-For concert goers, stand a little further away from the main speakers
+For concert-goers, stand further away from the main speakers.

 • Wear hearing protection correctly in the ears.
 Make sure earplugs or headphones are positioned correctly in the ears for maximum attenuation of loudness.
 Most earplugs will have a Noise-Reduction-Rating (NRR) of 29dB, which will help lower the volume to less harmful listening levels.
 The higher the NRR rating, the more noise it will attenuate.